Community Health Education

 Meet Sarah Shaffer, a former UTK MPH and Community Health Education student.
 As part of her Applied Practice Experience, Sarah worked as a Patient Safety Education and Quality Payment Analyst at TeamHealth.

 Sarah’s major projects included:

-- Developing a CME (continuing medical education) accredited program on human trafficking
+- Developing an accredited continuing medical education (CME) program on human trafficking.

-- Creating a one-page reference guide on recognizing and responding to human trafficking for clinicians
+- Creating a one-page reference guide for recognizing and responding to human trafficking for clinicians.

-- Extracting and analyzing data from CMS (Centers for Medicare and Medicaid Services) between FVBP (facility value-based purchasing) and the MIPS (merit-based incentive payment system) program by TINs (tax id numbers) to determine the more advantageous score per TIN
+- Extracting and analyzing data from Centers for Medicare and Medicaid Services CMS) between facility value-based purchasing (FVBP) and the merit-based incentive payment system (MIPS) program by tax ID numbers (TINs) to determine the more advantageous score per TIN.

 - Analyzing MIPS cost category for risk and impact.